cagewyt/blog/posts/Book Note - Learning Java Functional Programming.md

 • Side effects: A stream operation can affect other parts of a program.
 They should be avoided if possible.
 • Ordering: The ordering of elements produced by a parallel stream may be important.
 If so, care must be taken to address the ordering issue.

+The Optional class is not serializable

+The Optional instances cannot be sorted using the Arrays class's sort method.
+If used, it throws a java.lang.ClassCastException.
+This is because an Optional instance cannot be cast to Comparable.
+However, an array of Optional values can be sorted manually

+The Optional instances should not be used as constructor or method parameters.

+public<U> Optional<U> map(Function<? super T, ? extends U> mapper);

+public<U> Optional<U> flatMap(Function<? super T, Optional<U>> mapper);

+Monads
+A monad structure can be thought of as a chain of operations wrapped around an object.
+These operations are executed against an object and return some value.
+In this sense, monads support function composition.
+The chaining sequence allows programmers to create pipelines, a sequence of operations, to solve their problems.